Deterministic and Randomized Actuator Scheduling With Guaranteed Performance Bounds: Preliminaries and Definitions

 This algorithm is a generalization of an algorithm from \cite{ramanujan} which is deterministic and at most needs $\mathcal O\left( \kappa t (n^2+\ell^2)\right)$.
 Furthermore, the algorithm needs $\mathcal O(\kappa tn^2)$ operations if $U$ contains the standard basis of $\R^t$; we refer the reader to \cite{Christos} for more details.

 {\begin{remark} We modify the $5^{\text{th}}$ line of Algorithm \ref{al::dualset}; at each step, we choose an index $j$ that maximizes

 instead of only finding an index $j$ such that

 We should note that if an index $j$ maximizes \eqref{eq::dualset1}, then it will satisfy \eqref{eq::dualset2}.
-Therefore, Lemma \ref{lemma-dualset} still holds for the modified algorithm, and hence the theoretical bounds are valid.
-We denote the application of the algorithm to $V$ and $U$ by
+Therefore, Lemma \ref{lemma-dualset} still holds for the modified algorithm, and hence the theoretical bounds are valid. {Based on our simulations, we observe that this modification can help to improve Algorithm \ref{al::dualset} by producing smaller ratio $\lambda_{\max}\left(\sum_{i=1}^t c_i v_i v_i^\top \right)/\lambda_{\min}\left(\sum_{i=1}^t c_i v_i v_i^\top \right)$ (in Section \ref{sec:weighted}, we will see that this quantity is closely related to approximation factor $\epsilon$).} We denote the application of the algorithm to $V$ and $U$ by

 \end{remark} }